soundpress/RulesOfNYC/docs/c16/index.rst

          (E) The earlier of the date the landlord's registration of the residential unit without timely contest of coverage or the date of the determination of coverage of the residential unit by the Loft Board or a court of competent jurisdiction.

-      The application must comply with the rules of the Loft Board governing applications, including 29 RCNY § 1-06(a) of these rules.
+      The application must comply with the rules of the Loft Board governing applications, including 29 RCNY § 1-06(a).
 The affected parties are limited to the prime lessee or sublessor, the residential occupant, and the owner.
 The application fee is due and payable at the time of filing the application.

       (iv) Factors to Determine Whether Compensation is Due.
 The Loft Board must first determine whether any compensation is due and payable to the prime lessee or sublessor, as applicable, based on consideration of the following factors: